shopware/docs/guides/plugins/apps/shipping-methods.md

 ```

 ### Icon
-You can initially add an icon.
-The path to this icon must be specified as relative to the manifest.xml file.
+You can initially add a shipping method icon.
+You must specify the path to this icon as relative to the manifest.xml file.
 For example, you have the following directory structure:
 ```
 - YourPluginDirectory
     - assets